jfrog/frogbot/README.md

 </details>

-## 📝 Release Notes

-The release notes are available [here](RELEASE.md#release-notes).

 ## 💻 Contributions

 We welcome pull requests from the community.
-To help us improving this project, please read our [contribution](./CONTRIBUTING.md#-guidelines) Guide.
+To help us improving this project, please read our [contribution](./CONTRIBUTING.md#-guidelines) guide.